kinging1022/authy1/README.md

 ✅ Vue.js for a dynamic and responsive frontend.
 ✅ Multiple authentication methods implemented and tested.
 ✅ SQLite (default) database, with easy configuration for PostgreSQL or MySQL.
-✅ Docker support for consistent development and deployment environments.

 🔑 Authentication Methods Explored